Czech President in intensive care after holding talks on dramatic election - KESQ

 The 77-year-old Zeman has been suffering from a range of health problems over recent years.
 On advice of his doctor, he voted in the country’s general election Friday from the presidential retreat, instead of at a school in Prague as was previously scheduled.

-President Zeman’s admission to hospital comes at a pivotal moment in deciding the Czech Republic’s new government.
+Zeman’s admission to hospital comes at a pivotal moment in deciding the Czech Republic’s new leadership.
+Indeed, one of the president’s main constitutional roles is to choose the next prime minister to form a government.

 Zeman was taken to hospital shortly after speaking with Prime Minister Andrej Babiš — a day after a general election where Babiš’s ruling party ANO appeared to have lost its grip on power, and the two opposition coalitions who won a majority said they planned to form the next government together.